Experts plumb depths of quake-causing cracks off west coast

 “At the moment, we’re sort of blind to a really large portion of the Earth’s surface.
 And the better we get at instrumenting and understanding the oceans and the ocean floor, the more we’ll understand about the whole planet.”

-The next step is to take the project north and use the new technique and ocean-bottom seismometers to explore the Aleutian region off the coast of Alaska, Mr. Eilon said.Report Typo/Error
+The next step is to take the project north and use the new technique and ocean-bottom seismometers to explore the Aleutian region off the coast of Alaska, Eilon said.Report Typo/Error